tdwg/website/conferences/2024/sessions/index.md

 Organizers:  **[Mike G. Rutherford](mailto:mike.rutherford@glasgow.ac.uk), Alina Freire-Fierro, Libby Ellwood**

 **Abstract**<br />
-The International Union for the Conservation of Nature (IUCN)’s Red Lists of Threatened Species are considered to be the world's most comprehensive information source on the extinction risks facing animal, fungus and plant species.
+The International Union for the Conservation of Nature (IUCN)’s Red Lists of Threatened Species are considered to be the world’s most comprehensive information source on the extinction risks facing animal, fungus and plant species.
 IUCN highlights that since 1964 this resource has been used by governments, NGOs, businesses and the general public to guide conservation efforts and better understand the threats facing biodiversity.

 Advancing the role of collections in biodiversity conservation, the SPNHC Biodiversity Crisis Response Committee has been actively engaging our global community since 2019 in the intersection of collections and conservation action.

-How can museum collections and museum staff support the IUCN Red List?
-Many curators and collections managers may have already been part of assessment teams or undertaken training, while for others this may all be new.
-This session will provide an overview of the process and would encourage members to become contributors to the IUCN Red List.
-We are soliciting talks from those who have experience in working with the Red List, telling us about the process and any problems they encountered as well as presenters who have used Red List data for exhibitions, displays, research and (sub-)national reporting.
+How do museum collections and museum staff utilise and/or support the IUCN Red List?
+Presentations examine how displays, activities and tours can use the Red List, how data from collections can contribute and how gaps in Red Lists can be addressed.

 {:id="sym24"}
 ### SYM24 Microscope Slide Curation, Conservation, and Access